onecommons/unfurl/docs/glossary.rst

 ===============

 Ensembles
-  Resource manifests describe the current state of resources and maintain a history of changes applied to those resources.
-Each manifest lives in its own git repo, which corresponds to the lifespan of the resources represented in the manifest.
+  A representation of an isolated collections of resources.
+Ensembles are implemented in manifest files that describe the resources' operations, properties and current state.
+Ensembles can lives in its own git repository, maintaining a history of changes applied to its resources.

 Configurators
   A software plugin that implements an operation.
 Configurators apply changes to instances.
 There are built-in configurators for shell scripts, Ansible playbooks, Terraform configurations, and Kubernetes resources or you can include your as part of the service specification.